UN-FOLD – About the vernissage of the new exhibition and the opening of the artist residences

 URBAN NATION turns its back on the white cube and presents the new exhibition in a black box.
 Just as Urban Art artists often work in the dark and concealed, the exhibition architecture presents its contents via targeted light points in the black room.
 Visitors can expect more than 100 artworks by renowned artists from the collection of the URBAN NATION Museum in the new exhibition.
 Among them are Adele, DFACE, Herakut, James Bullough, The London Police, Mimi S, Shepard Fairey, Borondo and many more.
 A timeline along the gallery on the first floor also explains the history of the museum, from the vision that was concretized in 2013 to the opening of the second exhibition in 2018.

 “We nurture talent.
 We support the artist or working creative talent or the talent of kids living in the projects who normally would not get in contact with art.
 We support neighbourhoods and promote direct exchange, without cultural fears of contact.
-We are a connecting, creating and caring for a global community, kept together by art and its power as a social architect,” says Yasha Young, director of URBAN NATION.
+We are a connecting, creating and caring for a global community, kept together by art and its power as a social architect,” says Yasha Young, curator of URBAN NATION.
 Young’s now realized approach also includes the title of the new exhibition, which quotes Beuys: The power of art as a social architect.

 The exhibition is interactively structured and traditional viewing habits are questioned.
 Walking through a film tunnel, the flood of images and sounds illustrates the complexity of all URBAN NATION projects and shows the multi-faceted nature of the artists’ positions and the techniques used.
 The famous Martha Cooper Library has now also opened its doors and welcomes visitors with all their precious works.
 Selected books have been scanned and can be viewed on tablets to allow visitors to browse through them as well.

 The museum also shines from the outside in new splendour